GoTolstoy/tolstoy-toly-kb/products/play/product/library/functions/publishing/by-layout/can-videos-be-shown-on-mobile-in-the-for-you-format.md

-## Can videos be shown on mobile in the "For you" format?
+## Can Videos Be Shown on Mobile in the "For You" Format?

-Yes, the "For you" video feed can also be displayed on mobile.
+Yes, the **"For You"** video feed can also be displayed on mobile.